 How to Prevent General Liability Claims in Kansas

-Business owners never want to handle liability claims, but Kansas entrepreneurs can prevent most incidents through smart preparation and proactive planning.
+Even with the best business insurance coverage, business owners never want to handle liability claims.
+Kansas entrepreneurs can prevent most incidents through smart preparation and proactive planning.

 Kansas weather creates ongoing risks with ice storms, severe thunderstorms and temperature swings that damage walkways and create slip hazards.
 Check your property regularly for damage after storms.